kevva/w3counter/readme.md

 ## API

-### w3counter(type, callback)
+### w3counter(type)

-Returns an array with the ten most popular items from the type you provided from [w3counter.com](http://www.w3counter.com/globalstats.php).
+Returns a promise that resolves to an array with the ten most popular items from the type you provided from [w3counter.com](http://www.w3counter.com/globalstats.php).

 #### type